 The arrangement and succession of the stratified rocks also indicate the mode and place of their formation.
-We find them stretching across the country in one general direction, in belts of no great width though often of immense length, just as we should expect in shore deposits; and they often thin out and change from coarse to fine in a definite manner, indicating the position of the adjacent land from the d\emplostbox of which they were originally formed.
-Again quoting Professor Geikie:- "The materials carried down to the sea would arrange themselves then as they do still, the coarser portions nearest the shore, the finer silt and mud furthest from it.
+We find them stretching across the country in one general direction, in belts of no great width though often of immense length, just as we should expect in shore deposits; and they often thin out and change from coarse to fine in a definite manner, indicating the position of the adjacent land

+Geographical Evolution.
+(Proceedings of the Royal Geographical Society, 1879, p.
+426.) from the d&bris of which they were originally formed.
+Again quoting Sir Archibald Geikie :-" The materials carried down to the sea would arrange themselves then as they do still, the coarser portions nearest the shore, the finer silt and mud furthest from it.
 From the earliest geological times the great area of deposit has been, as it still is, the marginal belt of sea-floor skirting the land.
+It is there that nature has always strewn the dust of continents to be."